-My work considers democracy as a social movement and popular constitutionalism as an articulation of democracy.
+My work begins by considering democracy as a social movement and popular constitutionalism as an articulation of democracy.
 Such an approach asks how ordinary people articulate societal goals, build democratic power, engage in struggles over the constitution of society, and make constitutions.
-In centering agency in the constitution of society, this approach provides balance to certain top-down institutional accounts of law and democracy.
-And in bringing constitutionalism into the purview of social movement studies, this research is intended to provide a “new” terrain on which theories of contention, identity, and praxis converge.
+In centering agency in the constitution of society, this approach provides balance to top-down institutional accounts of law and democracy.
+And in bringing constitutionalism into the purview of social movement studies, this research provides a new opportunity to bridge the usually disparate theoretical traditions of contention, identification, and praxis.

-My first book, The Constitutional Revolution, forthcoming and under contract with Routledge, is motivated by the recent emergence of campaigns to democratize the Constitution of the United States to secure equal rights, protect voting rights, abolish the Electoral College, and end constitutional protections for corporations and the rich via the Equal Rights Amendment, Voting Rights Amendment, Popular Vote Amendment, and We the People Amendment, respectively.
+My first book, The Constitutional Revolution, under contract with Routledge for publication in 2021, is motivated by the recent emergence of campaigns to democratize the Constitution of the United States to secure equal rights, protect voting rights, abolish the Electoral College, and end inequitable constitutional protections for corporations and the wealthy via the Equal Rights Amendment, Voting Rights Amendment, Popular Vote Amendment, and We the People Amendment, respectively.
 This book brings together multiple stages of completed, in-process, and planned research operating at multiple levels and using a variety of methods.

-Completed research for The Constitutional Revolution includes a crossnational longitudinal statistical analysis of constitutional change and democratization in which constitutional amendments are shown to be associated with significant improvements in democratic vitality.
-This global analysis, involving 244 countries over 66 years, provides a top-level view indicating that there may be a democratizing force that tends to operate within the structure of formal constitutional change.
-Completed research also involves a series of qualitative studies using data from 28 interviews with democracy movement activists in the U.S., as well as archival research.
-These studies, intended to explore the motivations, understandings, and strategies employed by democracy activists, find that their decision to engage in the long-term and relatively difficult kinds of mobilization characteristic of constitutionalist campaigns is rooted in a sense of what I call “strategic necessity,” or as per Tolstoy, “What Then Must We Do?”
+Completed research for The Constitutional Revolution includes a crossnational time series analysis of constitutional change and democratization in which constitutional amendments are shown to be associated with significant improvements in democratic vitality.
+This global analysis, involving 244 countries over 66 years, provides a top-level view suggesting a democratizing force tends to operate within the structure of formal constitutional change.
+Completed research also involves a series of qualitative studies using data from ongoing interviews (40+) with democracy movement activists in the U.S., as well as archival research.
+These studies, intended to explore the motivations, understandings, and strategies employed by democracy activists, find that their decision to engage in the long-term and relatively difficult kinds of mobilization characteristic of constitutionalist campaigns is rooted in a sense of what I call “strategic necessity.”

-I have presented various iterations of both sets of studies, as well as related legal historical and theoretical work, at meetings of the Law & Society Association, American Sociological Association, Critical Realism Network, West Coast Law & Society Association, and elsewhere, and published aspects of this research in the peer-reviewed political science journal Socialism & Democracy, in the Berkeley Journal of Sociology, and in chapters published in two recent books: Charles Derber’s, Welcome to the Revolution: Universalizing Resistance for Social Justice and Democracy in Perilous Times, and Keri Iyall Smith, Louis Esparza, and Judith Blau’s Human Rights of, for, and by the People: How to Critique and Change the U.S. Constitution.
+I have presented various iterations of both sets of studies, as well as related legal historical and theoretical analyses, at meetings of the Law & Society Association, American Sociological Association, Critical Realism Network, West Coast Law & Society Association, and elsewhere, and published aspects of this research in Socialism & Democracy, Berkeley Journal of Sociology, and in chapters published in Charles Derber’s Welcome to the Revolution: Universalizing Resistance for Social Justice and Democracy in Perilous Times, and Keri Iyall Smith, Louis Esparza, and Judith Blau’s Human Rights of, for, and by the People: How to Critique and Change the U.S. Constitution.

-In-process research for The Constitutional Revolution is primarily taking place through my doctoral dissertation.
+In-process research for The Constitutional Revolution is primarily taking place through my doctoral dissertation, The Constitutional Revolution: Strategies of Movement and Powers of Structure in the Global Pursuit of Democracy.
 Here I seek to identify the various configurations of processes, conditions, and movement strategies of engaging in constitutional change that have proven necessary or sufficient to bring about substantive democratization.
-I conduct a qualitative comparative analysis (fsQCA) of constitutional processes that produced new constitutions in 84 countries between 1986 and 2000 in order to get at a research object that is usually missing from studies of constitutional change: the strategies and actions of democracy activists attempting to constitutionalize democratic reforms.
+I conduct a qualitative comparative analysis (fsQCA) of constitutional processes that produced 26 new constitutions in 23 top-50 GDP countries between 1986 and 2000 (as well as top-50 GDP countries in which a new constitution was not adopted) in order to get at a research object that is usually missing from studies of constitutional change: The strategies and actions of democracy activists attempting to constitutionalize democratic reforms.
 In treating activist strategies and choices as potentially necessary and/or sufficient conditions among various contingencies, my dissertation research is intended to inform a sense of the possibilities for popular constitutionalism in the United States.

-Planned future research for The Constitutional Revolution includes a comparative analysis of three cases of new constitutions adopted in the late 20th century - those of Canada (1982), Russia (1993), and South Africa (1993, 1996), selected for the lessons they may offer regarding the relative success and failure of democracy movements engaged in radically different processes of constitutionalization.
-This analysis will be undertaken in dialogue with a two-step comparative analysis of constitutional reform movements in U.S. history.
-As with my global study, my comparative historical U.S. study will begin with a qualitative comparative approach to identifying configurations of conditions necessary and/or sufficient for movement success.
-This will be followed with a more in-depth comparison of cases, specifically, the popular constitutionalism of the American Revolution period (1766-1792), Abolition (1820-1872), Women's Liberation (First Wave, 1842-1920), and Progressive Populism (1886-1938).
+Planned future research for The Constitutional Revolution includes a comparative analysis of four cases of new constitutions adopted in the late 20th century - those of Brazil (1988), Canada (1982), Russia (1993), and South Africa (1996), selected for the lessons they may offer regarding the relative success and failure of democracy movements engaged in radically different processes of constitutionalization.
+Finally, I plan to bring this analysis into dialogue with a multistage comparative analysis of constitutional reform movements in U.S. history.